Skip to main content

 Pelvic pain is more common in women and common causes include:

-Rarely it could be something more serious, like an ectopic pregnancy, womb cancer or ovarian cancer.
+Rarely it could be something more serious, such as an ectopic pregnancy, womb cancer, ovarian cancer or pelvic inflammatory disease.

 Pelvic pain in men

-Pelvic pain can sometimes be caused by conditions affecting the prostate, such as prostatitis.
+Pelvic pain can sometimes be caused by an inguinal hernia, or conditions affecting the testicles or prostate, such as prostatitis.

 Non-urgent advice: See a GP if: